 An earlier description of the methods used at the University of Florida (Moore & Waller, 1971) suggests that the amount of excess feed may in practice vary to some degree: "Voluntary intake measurement is achieved by adjusting the quantity offered to each sheep daily to provide between 100 and 200 g of orts (refused hay) each day....
 If a sheep leaves less than 100 g on any given day, the amount offered is increased by 100 g, but if no orts are left, the amount offered is increased 200 g over the amount offered the day before.
-If more than 200 g are left for three consecutive days, the amount offered is increased on any day when it is necessary but the amount offered is decreased only after a sheep leaves more than 200 g for three consecutive days."
+If more than 200 g are left for three consecutive days, the amount offered is reduced by 100 g each day until 100-200 g are left.
+The amount offered is increased on any day when it is necessary but the amount offered is decreased only after a sheep leaves more than 200 g for three consecutive days."